 - 1/2 teaspoon salt

-- 2 tablespoons plain, low-fat Greek yogurt (or labneh)
+- 2 tablespoons plain Greek yogurt or labneh or sour cream

 - 2 tablespoons mayo

-- 1 teaspoon dried dill or 1 tablespoon minced fresh dill
+- 1 tablespoon minced fresh dill or 1 teaspoon dried dill

 - 2 tablespoons chopped fresh parsley or mint leaves